mediachain/mediachain-indexer/README.md

 The selection of model components and hyper-parameters can be customized.
-Note that since the architecture has fixed, pre-defined connections between components, as shown in the [System Diagram](https://github.com/mediachain/mediachain-indexer#system-diagram), only the hyper-parameters to the components can be adjusted, not the connections between components.
+Note that since the architecture has fixed, pre-defined connections between components, as shown in the [Detailed System Diagram](https://github.com/mediachain/mediachain-indexer#system-diagram), only the hyper-parameters to the components can be adjusted, not the connections between components.
 This should not be a major limitation in practice.